OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 		* *It is protected by trade dress when...*
 		* *You can share the project when it is protected by trade dress by...*

-* Patent-like forms: the protection needs to be applied for

-	* Patent:
-		* *It is protected by patents when ...*
-		* *You can share the project when it is protected by patent by...*

-	* Registered Design Rights:
-		* *It is protected by registered design rights when...*
-		* *You can share the project when it is protected by registered design rights by...*

-	* Registered Trademark (R)
-		* *It is protected by trademark when...*
-		* *You can share the project when it is protected by trademark by...*

 	* Registered Trade Dress
 		* *It is protected by trade dress when...*
 		* *You can share the project when it is protected by trade dress by...*

-* No protection forms:	the protection is not available
+* No protection forms:

 	* No protection
 		* *There is no protection for the project when...*
 		* *You can share the project when there is no protection by...*

+	* Trade Secret
+		* *Your project is a trade secret when...*
+		* *You can share the project when it is a Trade Secret by...*